 The founder of SAFE (Sports Are For Everyone), Jim has guided the evolution of this organization and has overseen the development of the specific sports offered over twenty-five years, and has provided these wonderful outlets for physical, social, and emotional growth for thousands of young people.
 He is extremely excited to be able to now share his insights and experiences with other communities around the country, and to expand the opportunities for this very special group of children.
 See the “Services” page on the Website for more information on the SAFE program and our collaboration.

-Leigh Ann currently serves as Director of Philanthropy and Business Operations at the Foundation of Saint Joseph Health System, and previously served as a major gifts officer and director of the Parents Fund at the University of Notre Dame.
-With more than twenty years of experiences across the philanthropic spectrum, she has enjoyed numerous roles and opportunities in all areas of institutional advancement.
+Leigh Ann currently serves as Director of Alumni Relations and Annual Giving at Wilkes University, and previously served as a major gifts officer and director of the Parents Program at the University of Notre Dame.
+With more than 20 years progressively responsible fund development experience, she is recognized for moving organizations forward with proven management, values, and decisive leadership.
+She has enjoyed numerous strategic roles and opportunities in all areas of institutional advancement.
+Leigh Ann is an articulate communicator with extensive experience in presenting and discussing complex issues with senior decision makers.
 While most of her career has been centered in education, she has a broad knowledge of all nonprofit organizations, and serves on the local and regional AFP chapters.
 A graduate of Kings College and Arcadia University, Leigh Ann also holds a certificate in Executive Management from Notre Dame and the national CFRE.

 Gail Eubanks * Savannah, GA